notepad-plus-plus/npp-usermanual/content/docs/plugin-communication.md

 ---

 #### [2073] **NPPM_TRIGGERTABBARCONTEXTMENU**
-*Triggers the tabbar context menu for the given view and index.*
+*Triggers the tabbar context menu for the given view and index.
+(Activates that tab and view if it's not already active.)*

 **Parameters**:

 *wParam [in]*
-: int whichView
+: int viewIndex, which must be either 0 (main view) or 1 (secondary view).

 *lParam [in]*
-: int index2Activate
+: int docIndex, a 0-based index which indicates which document to activate from the selected view's list of documents.

 **Return value**:
 : Returns True

 ---